-Four batteries are located in the mechanical access hatch (see Figure 4.1.1) and two are in the head (if shore power or summer kitchen options are included).
+Two batteries are located in the mechanical access hatch (see Figure 4.1.1).
 Batteries should always be secured in the battery trays provided and secured in place by the retaining brackets.
 The trays ensure that while underway the batteries do not move around, thus causing damage to components fitted in the same area.

 The batteries can be removed from the trays by first removing the negative wires followed by the positive wires.
 Then remove the retainer on the battery tray.

-Battery Switches
+Battery Switch

-This vessel uses two battery selector switches (see Figure 4.2.1).
-One controls delivery of DC power from the house batteries.
-The other controls delivery of DC power to the engines.
+This vessel uses one battery switch (see Figure 4.2.1). to control delivery of DC power from the house and engine batteries.
 The battery switch panel is located in the starboard aft cockpit.
 The battery switch settings are detailed in Figure 4.3.1 and Figure 4.3.2.